 Our friendly and caring podiatric physicians are just the people to treat your child’s conditions.
 Read below for more!’

-Pediatric foot problems are referred to by podiatrists as podopediatrics.
+- Pediatric podiatrists refer to pediatric foot problems as podopediatrics.

-It is important to watch for any foot deformities or limping in your adolescent or teenage child, and see our podiatrists or an expert in pediatric podiatry if you notice any foot issues.
+- It is important to watch for any foot deformities, limp in your adolescent or teenage child, and see our podiatrists or an expert in pediatric podiatry if you notice any foot issues.

 Pediatric Heel Pain: